President and Chair

 Karen has over 30 years of C-level Executive leadership experience in multi-national corporations Microsoft, Honeywell, BHP Billiton and Coopers & Lybrand, having worked overseas for 20 years.

-She completed MBA at University of Warwick UK, and before that a Bachelor of Applied Science at Queensland University of Technology on information systems and services.
-Karen is a trusted advisor, executive coach and mentor to senior leaders and women in leadership, and strives to build organisation cultures of meritocracy to overcome biases and discrimination.
+She completed an MBA at The University of Warwick in the UK and a Bachelor of Applied Science at the Queensland University of Technology on information systems and services.
+Karen is a trusted advisor, executive coach and mentor to senior leaders and women in leadership.
+Karen strives to build organisational cultures of meritocracy to overcome biases and discrimination.

-As an independent director, Karen brings governance and engagement skills in highly complex environments, and presents objective viewpoints to facilitate and intervene on highly charged issues.
+As an independent director, Karen brings governance and engagement skills in highly complex environments.
+Karen presents objective viewpoints to facilitate and intervene on highly charged issues.

 Vice President and Deputy-Chair

-Chris is a senior business and technology leader with ability deliver solutions across business and technology based requirements.
-Chris is an influencer who develops and implements effective strategies, operating plans and successfully delivers business benefits across a wide range of industries.
+Chris is a senior business and technology leader with the ability to deliver solutions across business and technology-based requirements.
+Chris is an influencer who develops and implements effective strategies an operating plans as well as successfully delivering business benefits across a wide range of industries.

-Chris brings over 31 years of experience in delivering technology solutions ranging from infrastructure and operations, application development and integration, enterprise architecture, program and project delivery and has been accountable for the end-to-end delivery of technology solutions that support business outcomes.
+Chris brings over 31 years of experience in delivering technology solutions ranging from infrastructure and operations, application development and integration, enterprise architecture, program and project delivery.
+He has been accountable for the end-to-end delivery of technology solutions that support business outcomes.

 Chris joined ADP in November 2016.
 He is a member of the local executive leadership team and has direct accountability for business and technology leadership including infrastructure, print and data centre operations, business project delivery and customer support.